Failed Citizens or Failed States?

 Our Crowd, our mission

 The ZK/U is a laboratory for inter-disciplinary activities centered on the phenomenon of the city.
 Its work is informed by theoretical and practice-based critiques developed in disciplines such as geography and anthropology.
 It promotes exchange on global issues in the light of what is happening in one’s own backyard.
 Working with local and international partners, residencies bring together critical minds at the intersection of artistic production and urban research.
 Address: Siemensstrasse 27, 10551 Berlin.
 Look at this map.

 The organizer of the conference is Berliner Gazette (BG).
 As a nonprofit and nonpartisan team of journalists, researchers, artists and coders we analyze and test emerging cultural as well as political practices.
 For more than 15 years we have been publishing berlinergazette.de under a Creative Commons-License – with more than 900 contributors from all over the world – and also organizing annual conferences and editing books.
 Mail us your suggestions under: info(at)berlinergazette.de

 The conference language is English – after all, people from more than 20 countries are coming together.

 Photos from the conference will be published here where our FRIENDLY FIRE warm up events have been already documented.
 Now have a look at other BG photo albums or at our previous annual conference TACIT FUTURES.

 “SIGNALS.
 An Exhibition of the Snowden Files in Art, Media and Archives” is an international project organized by Berliner Gazette.
-The exhibition will have special opening hours in the week of the FRIENDLY FIRE conference.
+The exhibition will close with a special event one day before the FRIENDLY FIRE conference.
 More info here.